 Offers Casio's G-Shock toughness at a budget-friendly price.
 This watch features a stopwatch, alarm, calendar and countdown timer.
 It is also water resistant.
 This watch has a backlight that provides superb luminosity and visibility in the darkness.
 It also has digital time.

 The functional calculator is very handy, as are the five alarms.
 You can even store 25 phone numbers with it (or other pieces of numerical data).
 Oh, and there's no extra charge for the nostalgia.
 The watch converts currency.
 The watch has also been known to be a major chick magnet.

 Buttons are a bit small and the same is true of the display.
-The band will tug at arm hairs and the design is of the "love it or hate" it variety.
-This watch is not shockproof or waterproof.

 When it comes to affordable, quality timepieces, it’s hard to top Casio watches.
 From rugged, sporty styles to more elegant, sophisticated dress designs, you can find a watch for nearly any occasion.
 The only problem you might run into is sorting through all of your options.

 That’s because you have to decide what band material, battery life, water resistance, and other features best fit your lifestyle to make sure you choose the ideal Casio watch.
 If making sense of all of those choices seems a little overwhelming, BestReviews is here to help.

 We work with industry experts to gain deeper insight into the products we’re considering, so we can identify key features that you need to look for.
 We also field test some of the top contenders to make sure that they perform as well as they should.
 And we don’t accept promotional products from manufacturers, so our recommendations are always 100% unbiased.

 If you’re ready to shop for a Casio watch, you’ll find our top recommendations in the product list above.
 For general tips on what to look for in a Casio watch, keep reading our shopping guide.

 Casio offers both analog and digital watches, so you can choose an option based on your personal preference.